 Law Firm Pay-Per-Click Advertising

-When it comes to law firm pay-per-click (PPC) advertising, Google AdWords is king.
+When it comes to law firm pay-per-click (PPC) advertising, Google Ads is king.
 The potential reach of Google’s advertising network is unmatched, and with so many targeting and display options, it’s possible to market your law firm to everyone from the people in your local neighborhood to people on the other side of the world.

 The Difference Between Ad Position and Ad Rank

 To understand how Google determines when and where an AdWords ad is displayed, you first need to understand the concepts of ad position and Ad Rank, and the difference between them.

 Ad position is the physical position on a page where an ad is displayed.
 For example, if you’re ad shows up at the very top of search results, it would be in ad position 1.
 If two ads show above your firm’s ad, it would be in ad position 3.

 Ad Rank is a score that Google uses to determine the final ad position when your bid wins an auction and your ad gets displayed.
 The score is based on several different factors, and works in a somewhat similar way as the algorithms that determine the positions of links in search result pages.
 Advertisements that have a higher Ad Rank are more likely to be shown in higher ad positions when being shown on pages that display multiple ads.